Man and two firefighters killed in fire at former RAF base named

 A man and two firefighters who died in a huge fire at a former RAF base have been named by police.

-Firefighters Jennie Logan, 30, and Martyn Sadler, 38, died after explosions were heard at Bicester Motion on Thursday, Thames Valley Police said.
+Firefighters Jennie Logan, 30, and Martyn Sadler, 38, died after explosions were heard at Bicester Motion on Thursday.

 Two further OFRS firefighters suffered serious injuries and are in hospital, Oxfordshire County Council said previously.